soumya997/soumya997.github.io/_posts/2026-03-13-diffusion-policy-visuomotor-policy-learning-via-action-diffusion-paper-explained.md

 The action can be anything like, pick and place objects, stacking objects, Opening a can etc. The paper shows there 11 tasks across 4 simulation environments (see more about this in the paper).
 These actions data are being collected from expert demonstrations, to train a imitation learning model.

-Diffusion Policy(DP), essentially solves a imitation learning problem by taking inspiration directly from DDPM paper.
+Diffusion Policy(DP), essentially _solves a imitation learning problem by taking inspiration directly from DDPM paper_.
 Which means to understand DP, we need to first have a basic understanding of Imitation Learning and DDPM.

 <div style="text-align: center;">
     <img src="../assets/img/image.png" width=550>